Edge Statistics for Lozenge Tilings of Polygons, II: Airy Line Ensemble: Results

 It seems likely to us that the constraints listed in \Cref{pa} hold for a generic polygonal domain with a fixed number of sides, since each constraint should impose an algebraic relation between the side lengths of $\mathfrak{P}$.
 However, we will not pursue a rigorous proof of this here.
 We refer to \Cref{2polygon} for the arctic boundaries on a generic octagon and 12-gon (obtained by analytically solving for, and then plotting, the algebraic curves of the appropriate degrees tangent to all sides of these polygons); it is quickly seen that these arctic boundaries satisfy our assumption.

 \end{rem}

 Now we can state the following theorem on the convergence to the Airy line ensemble for edge statistics of uniformly random tilings on polygonal domains satisfying \Cref{pa}.
-In what follows, we recall the non-intersecting Bernoulli walk ensemble associated with any tiling of a domain from \Cref{WalkModel} and the curvature parameters from \Cref{sr}.
+In what follows, we recall the non-intersecting Bernoulli walk ensemble associated with any tiling of a domain from \Cref{WalkModel} and the curvature parameters from \Cref{sr} (observe that the quantity $K$ defined in the below theorem is an integer, by \Cref{p:frozenr}).

 \begin{thm}

 Adopt the notation of \Cref{p} and the constraint from \Cref{pa}.
 Fix some point $(x_0, t_0) \in \mathfrak{A} (\mathfrak{P})$ that is not a tangency or cusp location of $\mathfrak{A} (\mathfrak{P})$, and assume that $\nabla H^* (x_0 + \varepsilon, t_0) = (0, 0)$ for sufficiently small $\varepsilon$.
 Denote the curvature parameters associated with $(x_0, t_0)$ by $(\mathfrak{l}, \mathfrak{q})$, and set